Kenosha protests peaceful after night of chaos and shootings

 As for how the gunman managed to slip away, Sheriff David Beth described a chaotic, high-stress scene, with lots of radio traffic and people screaming, chanting and running — conditions he said can cause “tunnel vision” among law officers.

-Much of Rittenhouse’s Facebook page is devoted to praising law enforcement, with references to Blue Lives Matter, a movement that supports police.
+Much of his Facebook page is devoted to praising law enforcement, with references to Blue Lives Matter, a movement that supports police.
 He also can be seen holding an assault rifle.

 In a photograph posted by his mother, he is wearing what appears to be a blue law enforcement uniform as well as the kind of brimmed hat that state troopers wear.